deathworlders/online/content/books/deathworlders/chapter-97-we're-still-here.md

 Only this time, he had a different mischief on his mind.
 “Hey, cousin!
 Guess who I found?!”

-Tail wagging so hard it was beating the doorframe.
+Tail wagging so hard it was beating dents into the doorframe.
 And behind him…

 It took Leemu’s brain a moment to catch up with his nose and eyes, then he was keening happily and dropped everything as he mad-charged across the room to greet an old friend he’d given up on seeing again.